Skip to main content

 Stitch Fix built its entire business model around AI-driven recommendations.
 Customers input their style preferences, and the algorithm learns over time, combining human stylist input with machine learning to deliver increasingly accurate selections.
 The model proves that AI personalisation works best when it combines data signals with domain expertise.

 This evolution matters because it changes what brands need to provide.
 Static product pages with basic descriptions are no longer sufficient.
-AI recommendation systems need structured product data, clear attribute tagging, consistent schema markup, and rich content that machines can parse — not just humans.
-The AI agents reshaping how we shop do not browse your website like a person would — they parse it like a database query.
+AI recommendation systems need structured product data, clear attribute tagging, consistent schema markup, and rich content that machines can parse, not just humans.
+The AI agents reshaping how we shop do not browse your website like a person would.
+They parse it like a database query.

 What This Means for Brand Visibility in AI Search

 Here is where the shift becomes directly relevant to every business: the same AI models that power product recommendations are closely related to the models that power search.
-ChatGPT, Perplexity, Google AI Overview, and Gemini all use similar underlying technologies — large language models that understand context, intent, and entity relationships.
+ChatGPT, Perplexity, Google AI Overview, and Gemini all use similar underlying technologies, large language models that understand context, intent, and entity relationships.

 We Test What AI Actually Says About Your Business